MindrustUK/Heatmiser-for-home-assistant/docs/stat.md

 - Device Temperature - NeoStats in TimeClock mode still have access to the temperature
 - Identify - A button to flash the screen of a NeoStat in TimeClock mode
 - Floor Limit Reached - shows if the output is off because the floor limit temperature has been reached
-- Remove - A button to remove the device from the hub.
-It will no longer be reported to HA or be visible in the Heatmiser App.
-If you remove it, you will need to re-add it using the Heatmiser App or using the [advanced](advanced) configuration flow.

 # Configuration Options